-Calculate the amount of Pegboard Hooks needed in both of your Bases, and record the amounts on your Materials & Supplies Needed sheets.
+Calculate the amount of Pegboard Hooks needed for each of your Bases, and record the amounts on each of your Materials & Supplies Needed sheets.
 Then, add the amounts and place the Total on your Combined Sheet in the appropriate column across from Pegboard Hooks.

-Count up the number of tools that you intend to hang on your pegboard in each of your Bases, and write those amounts in the appropriate spots on your Materials & Supplies Needed sheet.
-Then add them up and mark the Total Amount Needed on your scratch paper.
+- Count up the number of Tools that you intend to hang on your Pegboard in each of your Bases, and write those amounts on your Materials & Supplies Needed sheets.
+Then add up those amounts on some scratch paper to get the Total amount needed.

 This is the number of Pegboard Hooks you will need to order.

 The length of your Screws will be determined by the combined thickness of the materials that you will be screwing into.
-You will need to add up the thickness of the materials that you are screwing into, and then add between 3/4” to 1 1/4” (for going into the studs to firmly hold the material being attached), in order to come up with your Screw lengths.
+You will need to add up the thickness of the materials that you are screwing into, and then add about 1 1/4” (for going into the Studs to firmly hold the material being attached), in order to come up with your Screw lengths.

-Example: Assuming that you will be installing your pegboard over a 1/2” wallboard wall and screwing into 2” x 4” studs, the 1’ x 2”s will need to be attached with:
+Example: Assuming that you will be installing your Pegboard over 1/2” Wallboard, and screwing into 2” x 4” Studs, the 1’ x 2”s will need to be attached with:

-You will need (8) Flathead Phillips Wallboard Screws for each 1” x 2” x 8’ needed.
-Multiply the amount of 1” x 2” x 8’s needed by (8) for each of your Bases and write this amount in the appropriate area on the Materials & Supplies Needed sheet.
+- You will need (8) Flathead Phillips Wallboard Screws for each 1” x 2” x 8’ needed.
+Multiply the amount of 1” x 2” x 8’s needed by (8) for each of your Bases and write this amount in the appropriate area on each of your Materials Needed sheets.
 Then add these amounts and write the Total Amount Needed on your scratch paper.

 This is the number of Flathead Wallboard Screws you will need to order.

-Calculate the amount of #10 Roundhead Phillips Wood Screws and 1/2″ Washers needed in both of your Bases, and record the amounts on your Materials & Supplies Needed sheets.
+Calculate the amount of #10 Roundhead Phillips Wood Screws needed and 1/2” Washers (if needed) for each of your Bases, and record the amounts on your Materials & Supplies Needed sheets.
 Then, add the amounts and place the Total on your Combined Sheet in the Totals column across from #10 Roundhead Phillips Wood Screws.

-- 1” – #10 Roundhead Phillips Wood Screws for attaching the pegboard to the 1” x 2”s
+- #10 Roundhead Phillips Wood Screws – 1” in length for attaching the Pegboard to the 1” x 2”s